|

 up a mix of the earlier singles and new studio material.
 Boasting

-three lead singers in Bartley, Bertucci and Contterill, the entire
+three lead singers in Bartley, Bertucci and Cotterill, the entire

 set was enjoyable, with tracks such as 'Children's Song' and